Believe Grant"You will see it when you believe it." ~ Wayne Dyer

 Things to Note

-What’s Different About the Believe Scholarship
+What’s Different About the Believe Grant

-What makes my scholarship a little different is that I focus not only on where you are on your journey in terms of your writing, but also where you are on your journey as a writer.
+What makes this grant a little different is that I focus not only on where you are on your journey in terms of your writing, but also where you are on your journey as a writer.
 The application will ask you to evaluate some things about yourself as a writer because for me, it’s only when we define who we are as a writer and what our purpose as writers is that we can be truly happy on our journey.
 Sure there will be bumps in the road and your purpose may change as you change and grow, but it’s something I believe is important to visit and revisit as we go.